THE

 Our Personal Teutonic Family Coat of Arms and our distinct Polish Armorial-Estate Arms

-However, during the medieval period, subsequent historical events led to a subtle yet significant change in our personal coat of arms.
-The first of these events arose from a succession conflict among the princely brothers of our paternal estates—a dispute that ultimately culminated in fratricide.
-As a penalty for this misdeed, the judicature imposed a requital upon the alleged perpetrator.
-Consequently, our forebear and his descendants were mandated to bear a modified coat of arms, depicting an eagle displayed but headless.
-This was known in heraldic terminology as blazoned: Argent an eagle displayed head couped Sable.
+However, subsequent events brought about a subtle yet significant change in our arms.
+The first of these arose from a succession conflict among the noble brothers of our paternal estates — a dispute that tragically culminated in fratricide.
+As penalty for this misdeed, the judicature imposed a requital upon the alleged perpetrator.
+Consequently, our forebear and his descendants were mandated to bear a modified coat of arms, in which the Eagle was displayed but headless.
+In heraldic terminology, this is blazoned: Argent, an eagle displayed head couped Sable.

-Our successive family ancestors, who during the medieval period valiantly surpassed our forebear's misdeed, saw our personal coat of arms distinguished and honoured by His Imperial Majesty, the Holy Roman Emperor, who alongside expressed that the terror conveyed by our personal coat of arms is not an error.
-This recognition led to the inclusion of a star heraldic charge, substituting our former couped eagle's head, along with an emblematic change in tincture.
-Our distinguished and honoured personal coat of arms became known in heraldic terminology as blazoned: Gules an eagle displayed head couped Argent charged on the neck with a star of six rays and membered Or.
+In the medieval period, our successive ancestors, having valiantly surpassed the misdeed of our forebear, saw our coat of arms distinguished and honoured anew by His Imperial Majesty, a successive Holy Roman Emperor, thereby affirming our family’s place within the intimate circle of imperial esteem.
+Upon beholding our arms as they stood — the headless Eagle displayed in solemn defiance — His Majesty declared that the terror conveyed by our arms was no error, but a rightful reflection of our fearlessness as knights and warriors.
+In recognition, a star was added as a heraldic charge, substituting the former couped eagle’s head, together with a change in tincture.
+Thus our honoured coat of arms became known in heraldic terminology as blazoned: Gules, an eagle displayed head couped Argent, charged on the neck with a star of six rays, and membered Or.

-The Orla heraldic armorial-estate arms became an integral part of Polish heraldry, deriving from our family's personal coat of arms—the precursor to the reverse-tinctured Orla arms.
+The Orla heraldic armorial‑estate arms became an integral part of Polish heraldry, deriving from our House and family’s personal coat of arms — the precursor to the reverse‑tinctured Orla arms.
 In heraldic terminology, this is blazoned: Argent an eagle displayed head couped charged on the neck with a star of six rays Gules.

 ~ Back to Introduction Page ~